grace-ortiz/cse15l-lab-reports/lab3.md

     Mohammed
     Mohammed
     ```
     - In this example where we are only searching within a file, it shows only the matching text, not even the line number.
-This demonstrates that -o is typically more useful in conjunction with other commands, as it does not provide much other information on its own.
+This demonstrates that ```-o``` is typically more useful in conjunction with other commands, as it does not provide much other information on its own.
-- grep -v. (n.d).
+- ```grep -v```. (n.d).
 Invert.
 Manual page.
 Retrieved from the terminal.
     ```
     [user@sahara ~/docsearch/technical/911report]$ grep -v e preface.txt